Tips To The Groom: Writing Your Wedding Speech

 Get all the brownie points for the best groom speech ever!

-2) You’re in a room filled with your nearest and dearest.
+5) Thank your guests: You’re in a room filled with your nearest and dearest.
 How about thanking them for attending, for their presents and for their support.
 It is also customary at this point, to mention those that couldn’t make it and read any notes, messages or funny quips from them.
 Remember, if your bride isn’t giving a speech, you are speaking for the both of you – as a married couple!

 Also, thank them for welcoming you into their family – any funny stories about asking your father-in-law for permission to marry his daughter, or meeting them for the first time would go down well here.
 This is also a great opportunity to give bouquets to the mothers or presents to the families for all their help.

 Don’t feel that you have to be overly sentimental, just be genuine and sincere.
 As important as all the thanks are, this is the crucial part of your speech, make your new wife feel loved and appreciated!
 And obviously saying how beautiful she looks (or always looks!) will go down well.

-7) Lastly, you should thank the bridesmaids for supporting the bride and helping her before and throughout the day.
+10) Thank the bridal party: Lastly, you should thank the bridesmaids for supporting the bride and helping her before and throughout the day.
 This is what the groom traditionally ends his speech on.
 As a finale, you compliment them and pronounce a toast “To the Bridesmaids!”
 Then, sit back down and prepare yourself for the Best Man speech… (drumroll please).

 Sneaky tool: Calculate how long your wedding speech will take to read – http://readtime.eu!

 Wedding planning got you down?
 Join the thousands of couples that are using Bridebook.co.uk to plan their wedding!
 Calculate your wedding budget, plan everything step-by-step with your checklist tool, organise your wedding guest list and find all of your wedding suppliers and wedding venue!
 In your computer, or in your pocket.